fkxdr/fkxdr-mindmaps/README.md

-# fkxdr-mindmaps
-Mindmaps for exploiting and bypassing EDR in a ethical scenario
+# fkxdr-mindmaps for exploiting and bypassing EDR

+This is a personal project of various EDR techniques needed for a real-life scenario.
+It is also very WIP.

+- Tamper Protection
+- ASR Rulesets
+- MDE Exclusions